keyboardpartner/HX3/LATEST/readme.md

 New: Complete update packages for most common HX3 instruments for a hassle-free update to newest version.
 The ZIPs Flash_*.zip contain only the files needed for your instrument.
 You don't need the other HX3 stuff offered here.
-For example, if you own a HX3 MIDI Expander Plexi, download Flash_Expander_mk3_4.zip.
+For example, if you own a HX3 MIDI Expander Plexi, download [https://github.com/keyboardpartner/HX3/blob/master/LATEST/Flash_DrawbarExpander.zip?raw=true Flash_DrawbarExpander.zip].
 It countains the new <b>HX3 Flash utility</b> which will run a complete update free of doubt.

 Following update packages are available: